Method4Ltd/Method4.UmbracoMigrator.Target/docs/README.md

 ## 🤔 How do I migrate my DocTypes and MediaTypes?
 That's up to you!
 This package expects the doctypes to already be in place, it only migrates the data.

-The method we use depends on the requirments of the migration, is it just a lift and shift? or a full blown re-build?
+The method we use depends on the requirements of the migration, is it just a lift and shift? or a full-blown re-build?
 If it's simply a lift and shift, then we usually use a uSync export to import the old DocTypes onto the new site.